 I’ve always been competitive.
 Maybe it comes from being athletic, or maybe it’s just my type ‘A’ personality, but I don’t like to lose.
 I used to compete in Triathlons but since starting my company, all that competitive drive has been focused on my business.
 I’ve always done my best to stay ahead of the pack and in a way it’s that competition that’s kept ME in the race.

 When I swam, cycled and ran my triathlons, I kept my head down, focusing on my own performance while always knowing where my competition was.
 I quickened my pace when I got close to someone ahead of me and increased my speed when I felt another racer inching up from behind.
 We kept each other moving and fighting for the win without ever really seeing each other.
 It was a healthy competition because we’d focus on our own strengths without comparing ourselves to each other and that’s how I’ve always operated in business.
-But with the daily dosing of social media that way of working is rapidly changing.
+But with the daily dosing of social media that way of working has changed.

 The Internet’s put a magnifying glass on all of us and it feels as if the world is watching every move we make.